snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-attribution-data-model/index.md

 ### 2. Path source

 You will also need a source table to track your user journey / path with fields to be able to classify your marketing channels.
-The perfect table for this is your `derived.snowplow_unified_views` table:
+The perfect table for this is your `derived.snowplow_unified_views` table (default):

 <div>
   {MarkdownTableToMuiDataGrid(`